-We are pleased to invite you to attend the 2023 Annual Meeting of Stockholders of Huntsman Corporation (the "Company"), which will be held virtually on Friday, April 21, 2023, at 9:00 a.m.
+We are pleased to invite you to attend the 2024 Annual Meeting of Stockholders of Huntsman Corporation (the "Company", "Huntsman", "we", "our"), which will be held virtually on Thursday, May 2, 2024, at 9:00 a.m.
 Central Time.

 At this year's Annual Meeting, we will consider the matters described in this Proxy Statement.
 It is important that you take part in the affairs of our Company by voting on the business to come before the stockholders at the Annual Meeting.